curbengh/curbengh.github.io/source/short/index.md

 title: Short Posts
 layout: page
 date: 2024-07-15
-updated: 2024-09-15
+updated: 2024-09-16
 ---

 ## 15 Sep 2024

-If you are using any of these [removable eSIMs](https://euicc-manual.osmocom.org/docs/lpa/known-card/#product), when adding a new profile, check the SM-DP+ address has `81370f5125d0b1d408d4c3b232e6d25e795bebfb` (GSM Association - RSP2 Root CI1) as one of its issuer(s) in the [registry.csv](https://github.com/CursedHardware/gsma-rsp-certificates/blob/main/registry.csv).
+If you are using any of these [removable eSIMs](https://euicc-manual.osmocom.org/docs/lpa/known-card/#product), when adding a new profile, check the SM-DP+ address has `81370f5125d0b1d408d4c3b232e6d25e795bebfb` (GSM Association - RSP2 Root CI1) as one of its issuer(s) in the [registry.csv](https://github.com/CursedHardware/gsma-rsp-certificates/blob/main/registry.csv) and does not contain an [ARA-M applet](https://osmocom.org/projects/sim-card-related/wiki/ESIM_profile_database) (which [complicates things](https://sysmocom.de/manuals/sysmoeuicc-manual.pdf) p.
+26).

 ## 8 Sep 2024